Skip to main content

 The groundwater standards for nitrite were adopted in Cycle 5 (1994).

-Nitrite is a naturally occurring molecule that is can enter groundwater from fertilizers and animal and human waste.
+Nitrite is a naturally occurring molecule that can enter groundwater from fertilizers and animal and human waste.
 It is also used in food preservation, some medications, and the production of munitions and explosives.
-High levels of nitrite can cause methemoglobinemia (also known as blue baby syndrome).
+The standard for nitrite is based on the EPA’s national drinking water standard.

 N-Nitrosodiphenylamine